Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnd it was brilliant.

-Speaker AI got to sing with the Longest Johns before they were big.
+Speaker AAnd I got to sing with the Longest Johns before they were big.

 Speaker AI got to sing with the Longest Johns when I was 15.